 12. Assignment of Agreement

 Customer may assign this agreement, only if PG&E consents in writing and the party to whom the agreement is assigned (Assignee) agrees in writing, to perform the obligations of Customer hereunder.
+PG&E's consent will not be unreasonably withheld.
 Such assignment shall be made using PG&E’s Assignment Agreement and shall be notarized.
 Assignment of this agreement shall not release Customer from any of the obligations under this agreement unless otherwise provided therein and shall be deemed to include Customer’s right to any refunds then unpaid or which may thereafter become payable.

 13. Indemnification